triton-inference-server/perf_analyzer/genai-perf/docs/process_export_files.md

 It aggregates results across all runs and displays the aggregated metrics on the console.
 The merged profile export file, along with GenAI-Perf JSON and CSV export files, are stored in the specified `artifacts` directory.

+> [!Note]
+> Users should ensure that the profile export files provided are comparable.
+> For example, if profile results from different stimuli types (e.g., `concurrency`, `request rate`)
+> are provided, they will be aggregated together, which may lead to unintended results.